5 Google Sheets Formulas for HR Managers

-“Spreadsheet Quick Wins for Managers” is BeeBole’s newest blog series, where both Google Sheets and Office 365 experts dive into practical tutorials you can start implementing at work today.
-Whether you’re a financial controller looking to manage profits, an HR manager who wants the best for your team or someone who just wants to manage company data more efficiently, this is the series for you.
-We’ll be publishing these posts regularly, so don’t hesitate to let us know if there’s a spreadsheet topic you’d love to see covered.
+Beebole’s blog is home to some really great tutorials.
+Often, both Google Sheets and Office 365 experts dive into practical tutorials you can start implementing at work today.
+Whether you’re a financial controller looking to manage profits, an HR manager who wants the best for your team or someone who just wants to manage company data more efficiently, these tutorials are for you.
+We’ll be publishing these posts regularly, so don’t hesitate to let us know if there’s a topic you’d like to see covered.

 5 Things Your HR Team Should be Doing with Google Sheets

-If you work in Human Resources, your job might contain all of the following: payroll, hiring, performance review, personnel issues, and so much more!
+If you work in Human Resources, your job might contain all of the following: employee time tracking, payroll, hiring, performance review, personnel issues, and so much more!
 With a job that changes every day, how do you make the most of your time?

 1. How to Calculate Payable Hours